 Large Lake is connected to the sea by the narrow canal in Soline hamlet.
 The currents here are pretty strong and can be especially hard to swim during the periods between high and low tide.
 On the other side of the lake, at Mali Most, the tides create a shallow water slide that people like to swim in.
 It is a shallow spot, fun to play with.

 Mljet For Families With Kids

-There is plenty of places to swim and sunbathe on the island.
+There are plenty of places to swim and sunbathe on the island.
 Read more details in a separate article that covers the beaches on the island and see the map below:

 The trails are well marked.
 Some are suitable for beginners, such as the ones that lead along both lakes.
 Part of these trails are shaded by pine trees and other vegetation (see above photo).
 Make sure you have enough water with you at any time of the year.